crknftart/VoynichManuscript/README.md

 ### font
 <img src="https://github.com/crknftart/VoynichManuscript/assets/134263232/9916f8f7-f2c1-480c-a62e-fd3006adb7d3">
-A font of the alphabet and characters that were derived, some characters may need to be combined and refined for portions of the manuscript.
+A font of the alphabet and characters that were derived[see paper], some characters may need to be combined and refined for portions of the manuscript.
 Typesetting may be required but there should be enough glyphs to successfully recreate the entire manuscript if needed.

 ### notes
 A few notes on the research, as well as some references to image sources, additional research, and other research.